 Walnuts - Double A Walnuts, a small family farm in Colusa County

-Beans - Iacopi Farm, Half Moon Bay; Pleasant Grove Farm, near Sacramento
+Beans - Iacopi Farm, Half Moon Bay, and Pleasant Grove Farm, near Sacramento

 Olive Oil - Seka Hills, stewarded by the Yoho Dehe Wintun Nation in the Capay Valley